University of Oklahoma: History

 Since David Boren became president in 1994, the University of Oklahoma system has experienced tremendous growth and purchased 60 acre for OU-Tulsa, the new Gaylord Hall, Price Hall, the ExxonMobil Lawrence G. Rawl Engineering Practice Facility, Devon Energy Hall, the Wagner Student Academic Services Center, the Research and Medical Clinic, the expansions of the Fred Jones Jr. Museum of Art, and the National Weather Center.

 In March 2015, the University of Oklahoma shut down the Oklahoma Kappa chapter of the Sigma Alpha Epsilon fraternity when a video surfaced that showed members singing a racist chant as they rode a bus.
 University of Oklahoma president David Boren gave members two days to leave the fraternity house.
-He also expelled two students who he said "played a leadership role" in the incident, creating "a hostile learning environment for others".
+He also expelled two students who he said, "played a leadership role" in the incident, creating "a hostile learning environment for others".
 The expulsion, allegedly without due process, earned the university a spot on the Foundation for Individual Rights in Education's 2016 "10 Worst Colleges for Free Speech".

 David Boren, a former U.S. senator and Governor of Oklahoma, served as the university's president from 1994 to 2018.
 James L. Gallogly succeeded Boren on July 1, 2018, only to retire ten months later.
-OU College of Law Dean Joseph Harroz Jr. was appointed effective immediately May 16, 2019 to a 15-month term as interim president.
+OU College of Law Dean Joseph Harroz Jr. was appointed effective immediately May 16, 2019, to a 15-month term as interim president.
 On May 9, 2020, Harroz was announced as the 15th president of the university by the Board of Regents.

+Second Trump administration

 Following the second inauguration of Donald Trump as President of the United States, and the creation of the Department of Government Efficiency (DOGE) on January 20, 2025, several major changes occurred across the United States, including changes to the National Oceanic and Atmospheric Administration and to OU.
 These changes to the University of Oklahoma included employees being terminated, protests on campus, threats from the federal government of lease terminations, and grants being terminated.
+Shortly after the firings, William Alsup, Senior Judge of the United States District Court for the Northern District of California, ruled that the OPM "had no authority to order the firings of probationary employees".
+The Supreme Court of the United States later stayed Alsup's ruling.

+On March 3, The Verge & Axios reported leaked information from DOGE saying, NOAA was planning to terminate the building lease for the Radar Operations Center's building at the University of Oklahoma Westheimer Airport.
+On March 5, M. Scott Carter, the chief political reporter for The Oklahoman, reported that the National Weather Center is among many Oklahoma offices that have been included on a Department of Government Efficiency list of federal buildings to be closed.
+On March 17, ABC News, reporting from the word of an anonymous NOAA spokesperson, stated the Storm Prediction Center (SPC), located in National Weather Center, was set to be closed by DOGE.